leapfrogtechnology/sync-db/README.md

 When installed globally, you can invoke the CLI directly.

-Try running `sync-db --version` to check the installation which should print the version installed.
+Check your installation with `sync-db --version` that prints the version installed.

 ```
 $ sync-db --version
 @leapfrogtechnology/sync-db/1.0.0-alpha.3 linux-x64 node-v8.15.1
 ```

-The CLI exposes a single command `sync-db` that should run synchronize operation based on the configurations provided.
+The CLI exposes a single command `sync-db` that runs synchronize operation based on your [configurations](#configurations).

 **CLI Options**